illinoisbusinessconsulting/chat-with-resumes/README.md

 # Resume Chatbot

 This project is a chatbot that answers questions about resumes of various individuals.
 It uses the LangChain library to process natural language and retrieve relevant information from a database of resumes.
 The chatbot is built with Gradio for the user interface.

 ## Key Files

 - app.py: This is the main application file where the chatbot is configured and launched.
 - callbacks.py: This file contains the callback handler for streaming responses from the chatbot.
 - requirements.txt: This file lists the Python packages that need to be installed for the chatbot to run.
 - /docs: This directory contains the documents (resumes) that the chatbot uses to answer questions.
+- .env: This file contains environment variables such as the OpenAI API key.

 ## Setup